YibinWu/Works-Show/README.md

 ## 5. SLAM Learning

 An accurate and reliable navigation system is essential for an autonomous vehicle to operate effectively and safely.
 It is difficult, if not impossible, to realize precision self-localization for ground vehicles in various scenarios by using a single type or two types sensor.
 Thus, multisensor(>2) fusion navigation seems of great significance for this challenging application.
-The vision based simutaneous localization and mapping system has attracted huge interests in both academic and industial community (e.g. Waymo and Tesla) due to its low-cost and ability to percept the environment around the vehicle.
+The vision based simutaneous localization and mapping system has attracted huge interests in both academic and industial community due to its low-cost and ability to percept the environment around the vehicle.
 <br/>
-I believe it is an interesting and exciting direction to research multisensor fusion navigation for mobile robots.
-Although abundant related works have been proposed and many problems have been solved well, challengies are existed such as building and reusing long-term map, V-SLAM (VI-SLAM) in large scale area, indoor and outdoor continuous decimeter-level positioningand and so on.
-Following are some materials summarized by myself when learning V-SLAM.
+I think it is an interesting and exciting direction to research multisensor fusion navigation for mobile robots.
+Although abundant related works have been proposed and many problems have been solved well, challengies are existed such as building and reusing long-term map, V-SLAM (or VI-SLAM) in large scale area, indoor and outdoor continuous decimeter-level positioning and so on.
+Following are some study notes summarized by myself when learning V-SLAM.

 ***Introduction of EPnP*** in the repo is an introduction of the EPnP (proposed by Computer Vision Laboratory at EPFL) algorithm with detailed equations derivation.
 <br/>

-***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system proposed by Aerial Robotics Group at HKUST) with detailed equations derivation and extended analysis.
+***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system proposed by Aerial Robotics Group at HKUST) with detailed equations derivation and analysis.